 Communication Technology Degree Programs

-Learn about the degree programs available in communication technology.
+Learn about the degree programs available in communication technology, the industry that enables businesses and other sectors to keep up with the emerging technologies including cloud computing and wireless networks.
 Get information about topics these programs typically cover along with career and employment outlook.
-Schools offering Audio & Video Production degrees can also be found in these popular choices.
+Schools offering Communication & Technology degrees can also be found in these popular choices.

 What Kind of Communication Technology Degree Can I Earn?

-Several schools offer associate, bachelor's and master's degree programs in communication technology.
+Several schools offer bachelor's and master's degree programs in communication technology, which is also called information and communication technology (ICT).
 An undergraduate degree program provides you with a fundamental background in computer hardware, system architecture, networking, security and systems integration.
-Both beginner and intermediate curricula exist, depending on your previous educational and professional background in the field .
-A master's degree program offers you advanced training in specific areas of study, such as telecom networking, regulatory policy or visual transmission.
+Both beginner and intermediate curricula exist, depending on your previous educational and professional background in the field.
+A master's degree program covers advanced training in specific areas of study, such as telecom networking, regulatory policy or visual transmission.
 A typical master's degree program takes about two years after the completion of an undergraduate degree.

 What Will I Learn?

 Undergraduate degree programs in communication technology present an overview of the different aspects of the computer and telecommunications field.
-Associate degree programs typically focus on preparing you for professional certification through manufacturers or industry-standards organizations.
-Bachelor's degrees focus on teaching you telecommunications skills, as well as advancing your career.
-In either program, you'll commonly learn software diagnostics methods, computer forensic techniques, database management and communications security technology.
+Bachelor's degrees focus on teaching you telecommunications skills, software diagnostics methods, computer forensic techniques, database management and communications security technology.

-Master's degree programs include advanced courses in both designing communications networks and technology management, such as web-enabled information systems, object-oriented methods, managing technology for strategic value and innovation management.
+Master's degree programs include advanced courses in designing communications networks and technology management, such as web-enabled information systems, object-oriented methods, managing technology for strategic value and innovation management.
 Some programs may require you to choose a specialization, such as network security or database design.
+Graduate certificates are also offered.
+Credits earned could usually be applied toward a master's degree.

 Can I Complete These Degrees Online?